 You will require this approval if you intend to incorporate your association.
-Associations are any group that is formed for a common purpose and that doesn't operate to create financial profit for its members.
-Examples of purposes for which associations can be made include:
+Associations are any group that is formed for a common purpose and that does not operate to create financial profit for its members.
+Examples of purposes for which associations can be made include either:

-- Establishing, managing, carrying on or beautifying a community centre; or
+- establishing, managing, carrying on or beautifying a community centre

 Incorporation provides a mechanism for associations (often community based groups) to establish a corporate identity and achieve certain legal advantages in return for accepting certain legal responsibilities.
 For example, an incorporated association can:

 - accept gift and donations

 - operate regardless of changes to its membership.